-- The dobutamine infusion will begin at a rate determined by your weight.
+- The dobutamine infusion will start at a rate determined by your weight.
 The rate of the infusion will be increased every few minutes until you have reached your target heart rate (determined by the doctor based on your age and physical condition), or until the maximum dose of dobutamine has been reached.

 - After the dobutamine is started and after each increase in the dobutamine, your blood pressure will be checked, an ECG tracing will be done, and echocardiogram images will be recorded.

 - The technologist will move the transducer around on your chest so that all areas and structures of your heart can be seen.

 - Once you have reached your target heart rate or the maximum amount of the dobutamine, the medicine will be stopped.
 Your heart rate, blood pressure, and ECG will continue to be monitored for 10 to 15 minutes until they have returned to the baseline state.
 Final echocardiogram pictures will be taken.

 - Tell the technologist if you feel any chest pain, trouble breathing, sweating, or heart palpitations at any time during the test.